During Week 1 – June 12-17 – participants will travel together to Central Oregon for an overnight field trip.

 In previous years, participants traveled to Central Oregon’s Deschutes Basin to tour waterway projects that encompass various aspects of the NRLA tracks, bringing the learning experience full circle.

 In partnership with many contributing organizations* from the local area, OSU’s NRLA Field Trips (2012–15) to Central Oregon have utilized the Whychus Creek Restoration (Camp Polk Meadow Preserve) project outside of Sisters, Oregon, as the primary focus.
+To gain a deeper understanding of this unique natural resource project, watch the Oregon Public Broadcast's episode (8-min.) on the Whychus Creek Project which first aired in 2010.

-This year, as new projects emerge in this Central Oregon region, NRLA will once again provide the opportunity to see firsthand and learn about various challenges, conflicts and accomplishments of waterway projects.
+As new projects emerge in this Central Oregon region, NRLA will once again provide the opportunity to see firsthand and learn about various challenges, conflicts and accomplishments of waterway projects.